coatingrus/incredible-planet/src/pages/index.md

           when you need us most.

-          **Our integrity and your satisfaction is very important to us.** This is why we have a minimum **10 year no-hassle warranty** on all our work.
+          **Our integrity and your satisfaction is very important to us.** This is why we have a minimum **10 year No-Hassle Warranty** on all our work.
         image: /images/rv2.jpg
         actions:
           - label: Call Now